Lazy Loading

 - Adding

-fetchpriority="high"to the first image for faster loading - Using output buffering to process all images, including those from plugins and themes
+fetchpriority="high"to the first non-lazy image - Processing all images via output buffering, including those from plugins and themes